 - Call of Juarez manages to pull this off without significantly changing the level.
 When you first play through a level as Billy, you must mostly use stealth, so enemies are few and far in-between.
 When Ray reaches the same level, the number of enemies increases exponentially and he must blast his way through them.

-- Call of Duty's Carentan map was popular enough to appear in the first game, its expansion, and its sequel.
+- The Carentan map was popular enough to appear in the first game, its expansion, and its sequel.
 For a Call of Duty 4: Modern Warfare map pack, a level called Chinatown was introduced, which had a nigh-identical layout, just different textures and decorations - for example a video store instead of a wine cellar.

 - Call of Duty: Black Ops has two examples: The first one, a level that remixes itself by being shown from two different POVs, starts off with one character sneaking into the enemy base using stealth, and the other character rolling in with a convoy of Awesome Personnel Carriers.
 The second example is related to The Reveal: The Framing Story takes place in the same level as the one where you visit the Pentagon.